Pajama Sam: No Need to Hide When It's Dark Outside

-Pajama Sam: No Need to Hide When It's Dark Outside (also known as Pajama Sam 1) is a 1996 children's adventure game originally released for PC and Mac.
-The first game of the Pajama Sam franchise, it sold nearly 3 million units and won 50 awards.
+Pajama Sam: No Need to Hide When It's Dark Outside (also known as Pajama Sam 1) is a 1996 adventure game developed and published by Humongous Entertainment for Microsoft Windows and Macintosh.
+The first game of the Pajama Sam franchise, it sold nearly three million units and won 50 awards.

 The game was first released on October 18, 1996.
 The game was reissued on December 7, 1999.
-In August 2008, the game was re-released as a Wii game by Majesco Entertainment renamed as Pajama Sam: Don't Fear The Dark, which was only available for a limited time due to legal problems concerning the port's development.
+In August 2008, the game was re-released for Wii by Majesco Entertainment, renamed as Pajama Sam: Don't Fear The Dark and only available for a limited time due to legal problems concerning the port's development.
 This game was ported to iOS by Nimbus Games under the title Pajama Sam: No Need to Hide in December 2012.
-A Nintendo Switch version was released on February 10, 2022, followed by the PlayStation 4 version on the PlayStation Store in November.
+A Nintendo Switch version was released in February 2022, followed by the PlayStation 4 version on the PlayStation Store in November.